Backpacking Ethiopia is one of the best travel experiences I have had, so I’ve put together this detailed Ethiopia travel guide for other backpackers.

 3. The Blue Nile Falls

-One of the large tributaries of the great Nile river, this is a place to escape the busy towns and cities and get into nature.
+One of the large tributaries of the great Nile river, the Blue Nile Falls is place to escape the busy towns and cities and get into nature.

 Hiking to the falls you pass through chilled out villages where the locals will be happy to see you and often join you for the walk.
 Passing over a rope bridge with thunderous water underneath you reach the side to descend to the spray enveloping the land around you.